 In November 2010, a class action complaint was filed in the Circuit Court of the Eighth Judicial Circuit located in Alachua County, Florida by residential real property owners located in a neighborhood west of and immediately adjacent to the former utility pole treatment plant in Gainesville.
 The complaint named Koppers Holdings Inc., Koppers Inc., Beazer East and several other parties as defendants.
-In a second amended complaint, plaintiffs define the putative class as consisting of all persons who are present record owners of residential real properties located in an area within a two-mile radius of the former Gainesville wood treating plant.
-Plaintiffs further allege that chemicals and contaminants from the Gainesville plant have contaminated real properties within the two mile geographical area, have caused property damage (diminution in value) and have placed residents and owners of the putative class properties at an elevated risk of exposure to and injury from the chemicals at issue.
-The second amended complaint seeks damages for diminution in property values, cleaning of allegedly contaminated homes and punitive damages.
-The plaintiffs presently seek a class comprised of all current property owners of single family residential properties with a polygon-shaped area extending approximately two miles from the former plant area (which area encompasses approximately 7,000 owners).
+In a second amended complaint, plaintiffs allege that chemicals and contaminants from the Gainesville plant have contaminated real properties of the putative class members, have caused property damage (diminution in value) and have placed residents and owners of the putative class properties at an elevated risk of exposure to and injury from the chemicals at issue.
+The plaintiffs presently seek a class comprised of all current property owners of single family residential properties within a polygon-shaped area extending approximately two miles from the former plant area (which area encompasses approximately 7,000 owners).

-Under the current scheduling order, class factual discovery closed in May 2015 and expert witness discovery was completed in August 2015.
+The case was removed to the United States District Court for the Northern District of Florida in December 2010.
+Koppers Holdings Inc. was dismissed from the case by the district court for lack of personal jurisdiction.
+Class factual discovery closed in May 2015 and expert witness discovery was completed in August 2015.
 Discovery on the merits is stayed until further order of the court.
 Motions were subsequently filed by each side to strike or limit the testimony of the other side's experts.
 Plaintiffs filed a motion for class certification on September 30, 2015 and the response of Koppers Inc. was filed on October 30, 2015.
 A hearing on plaintiffs' motion for class certification and the parties' motions relating to experts was held in January 2016 and the parties await a ruling from the court.